 This is a stressful time for many people, and the problems some individuals and companies face are genuinely unprecedented.
 Unfortunately, we are fully aware that submitting applications for residence permit extensions for some of our clients is the last thing they need to face.

 At Schlun & Elseven Rechtsanwälte, our immigration lawyers are highly experienced when working with the German immigration authorities.
 We will look after the application requirements to ensure that you can be provided with a provisional residence permit until we can act further to ensure that your residence permit can be extended further.
 The main thing to remember is that the application needs to be made before the current Blue Card/residence permit expiration.

-At Schlun & Elseven we are a multidisciplinary and multilingual law firm with offices in Cologne, Aachen and Düsseldorf.
+At Schlun & Elseven Rechtsanwälte, we are a multidisciplinary and multilingual law firm with offices in Cologne, Aachen and Düsseldorf.
 We can meet our clients all over Europe from our conference rooms in Berlin, Hamburg, Frankfurt, Stuttgart and Munich.
 However, during the current COVID-19 coronavirus crisis, we conduct our business through email and phone and video conferencing facilities.

 Our legal team will remain active and available for our clients throughout the duration of this crisis.
-Don’t hesitate to contact our firm directly for more information on how we can help you on issues around the expiration of an EU Blue Card or residence permit.
+Don’t hesitate to contact our firm directly for more information on how we can help you with issues around the expiration of an EU Blue Card or residence permit.
 Our lawyers will provide you with clear guidance to resolve any immigration law problems you may be facing.